boazsegev/neorack/README.md

 * Making polling, streaming and long requests first class citizens.

-* Supporting startup-time tests for server features.
+* Supporting server feature testing during startup (rather than during response execution).

 * Supporting server extensions that can be implemented by either the server or external gems.